JPedroRBelo/simDRLSR/README.md

   </ol>
 </details>

+## Note

+Attention: the simulator is currently under development and is undergoing tests and scientific review.
+This is not the final version.
+It is also necessary to refine the behavior of the simulated avatars.
+Thank you for understanding.

 ## About the Project

 SimDRLSR is a simulator for social robotics that offers resources for training and validation of reinforcement and deep learning methods.